-All new construction of residential buildings or replacement and/or reconstruction of substantially damaged buildings must incorporate Green Building Standards and rehabilitation of non-substantially damaged residential buildings must follow guidelines in the HUD CPD Green Building Retrofit Checklist.
+All replacement and/or reconstruction of substantially-damaged buildings must incorporate Green Building Standards must follow guidelines in the HUD CPD Green Building Retrofit Checklist.
 Any construction subject to the Green Building Standards must meet an industry-recognized standard and achieve certification under at least one of the following programs:

 - ENERGYSTAR;

 - Enterprise Green Communities;

-- LEED;
+- LEED:

 - ICC-700 National Building Standard;

 - EPA Indoor AirPlus; and

 - Any other equivalent comprehensive green building program deemed acceptable to HUD and approved by DEO.